aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`balance`                 Balances a matrix.
 :doc:`band`                    Extracts bands from a symmetric banded matrix.
 :doc:`bandchol`                Computes the Cholesky decomposition of a positive definite banded matrix.
-:doc:`bandcholsol`             Solves the system of equations Ax = b for x, given the lower triangle of the Cholesky decomposition of a positive definite banded matrix A.
+:doc:`bandcholsol`             Solves the system of equations :math:`Ax = b` for x, given the lower triangle of the Cholesky decomposition of a positive definite banded matrix A.
-:doc:`bandltsol`               Solves the system of equations Ax = b for x, where A is a lower triangular banded matrix :doc:`bandrv`                  Creates a symmetric banded matrix, given its compact form.
+:doc:`bandltsol`               Solves the system of equations :math:`Ax = b` for x, where A is a lower triangular banded matrix
+:doc:`bandrv`                  Creates a symmetric banded matrix, given its compact form.
-:doc:`bandsolpd`               Solves the system of equations Ax = b for x, where A is a positive definite banded matrix.
+:doc:`bandsolpd`               Solves the system of equations :math:`Ax = b` for x, where A is a positive definite banded matrix.
-:doc:`blockDiag`               Creates a block-diagonal matrix from one or more input matrices :doc:`chol`                    Computes Cholesky decomposition, X=Y`Y.
+:doc:`blockDiag`               Creates a block-diagonal matrix from one or more input matrices :doc:`chol`                    Computes Cholesky decomposition, :math:`X=U'U`.
 :doc:`choldn`                  Performs Cholesky downdate on an upper triangular matrix.
 :doc:`cholsol`                 Solves a system of equations given the Cholesky factorization of a matrix.
 :doc:`cholup`                  Performs Cholesky update on an upper triangular matrix.
 :doc:`cond`                    Computes condition number of a matrix.
-:doc:`crout`                   Computes Crout decomposition, X = LU (real matrices only).
+:doc:`crout`                   Computes Crout decomposition, :math:`X = LU` (real matrices only).
 :doc:`croutp`                  Computes Crout decomposition with row pivoting (real matrices only).
 :doc:`det`                     Computes determinant of square matrix.
 :doc:`detl`                    Computes determinant of decomposed matrix.